What to Do If Your Brakes Go Out

 After you’ve slowed the car down, it’s critical that you get your car off the road to minimize the chances of getting hit.
 If you’re on the highway or a larger road, you’ll need to concentrate on getting your car safely into the right lane so that you can get it off the road.
 Don’t forget to use your turn signals, and pay attention to surrounding traffic.
 Cautiously make your way into the slow lane and turn on your hazard lights when you get there.
 Remember to steer around any possible hazards, and if needed, use your car’s lights and horn to alert other motorists.

 Move from the right lane onto the shoulder (or, ideally, somewhere safe off the road, such as a parking lot), then shift into neutral.
 Use your emergency, or parking, brake to slow the car down, but be prepared to release it if the car starts to skid.
 If the emergency brake doesn’t work, you’ll need to keep your eyes peeled for other ways to stop.
-The National Safety Council suggests that you try dragging your wheels against the curb to scrub off speed or drive onto a soft shoulder.
+PBS.org suggests that you try rubbing your wheels against the curb to scrub off speed or drive onto a soft shoulder.

 Don’t Turn the Car Off Until You’ve Stopped

-While shutting your car off might seem like it would help slow it down, it’s best to keep the engine running until you’ve reached a complete stop.
-Turning the ignition off will also shut down your power steering, which makes the vehicle more difficult to turn, and it could also cause the steering wheel to lock into place.
+While shutting your car off might seem like it would help slow it down, it’s best to keep the engine running until you’ve reached a complete stop, says Josh Max, auto correspondent for the New York Daily News.
+Turning the ignition off will likely also shut down your power steering, which makes the vehicle more difficult to turn, and it could also cause the steering wheel to lock into place.
 So, you may want to get your vehicle stopped and off the road before turning it off.

 Signal for Help

-You’re going to need some assistance once your car is safely off the road.
+You may need some assistance once your car is safely off the road.
 Make it obvious by raising your hood and keeping your hazard lights on.
 If you have reflective triangles or road flares, you can also put them behind your car to make yourself more visible.
 Do your best to stay out of oncoming traffic, and avoid standing next to (or behind) your car if you can.
-Use your cellphone to call for roadside assistance.
+You can also use your cellphone to call for roadside assistance.

-Even it seems like the brakes are operating normally again, it’s a good idea to have it checked out before you try to drive it again.
+Even it seems like the brakes are operating normally again, you may want to have them inspected by a professional before you try to drive it again.
 Have your vehicle towed to a dealer or mechanic, so they can inspect your car and provide the necessary repairs.
-Keep in mind that you can also prevent problems before they start by having your brakes inspected regularly.
+Keep in mind that you can also prevent problems before they start by having your car’s brake pads inspected regularly.